Neargye/magic_enum/doc/limitations.md

     } // namespace magic_enum
     ```

-* `magic_enum` won't work if a value is aliased, work with enum-aliases is compiler-implementation-defined.
+* `magic_enum` won't work if a value is aliased.
+Work with enum-aliases is compiler-implementation-defined.

   ```cpp
   enum ShapeKind {